Lab 0 Solutions

 Your First Assignment

-When working on assignments, ensure that your terminal's working directory is correct (which is likely where you unzipped the assignment).
+When working on this assignment, ensure that your terminal's working directory is set to the lab00 directory where you unzipped the assignment.
+You'll also need to do this for all future assignments.

 1) What Would Python Do?
 (WWPD)

-Enter the following in your terminal to begin this section:
+Enter the following in your terminal, which will run ok and begin this section:

 python3 ok -q python-basics -u